Uninsured Motorist Claim Settles for Limits (But First the Insurer Tried to Get Away with Less)

 The Accident and Injuries

-The accident and our client's injuries can be quickly addressed in summary fashion because the details aren't important.
+The car accident and our client’s injuries can be quickly addressed in summary fashion because the details aren’t important.
 Our client was a passenger in a car and the driver carelessly caused a one car accident.
-Our client's injuries were severe (he'd incurred over $80,000 in medical bills and $10,000 in lost wages) but fortunately not permanently disabling.
+Our client’s injuries were severe (he incurred over $80,000 in medical bills and $10,000 in lost wages), but fortunately they were not permanently disabling.

 The Uninsured Motorist Coverage